alqithami/brace/README.md

 - logs
 - Transformer utilities

-### Not yet bundled as a polished archival package

-- top-level reviewer-facing README (this file is meant to replace the current one)
-- `LICENSE`
-- `CITATION.cff`
-- generic environment specification for non-Apple systems
-- bundled trained checkpoints / `models/` artifacts
-- bundled `results/` artifacts that regenerate every paper table and figure end-to-end
-- a single orchestration script for exact paper reproduction

-### Important caution

-The public code snapshot should be inspected carefully against the paper.
-The paper presents a richer BRACE formulation than a minimal sanity pipeline.
-Reviewers should therefore treat this repository as:

-1. a real implementation with substantive assets and runnable scripts, and
-2. a release that may still need final consolidation before it becomes a strict archival reproduction package.

 ---

-## Recommended additions before final reviewer sharing

-1. Replace the current top-level README with this one.
-2. Add a `LICENSE` file.
-3. Add a `CITATION.cff` file.
-4. Add a generic `environment.yml` or Dockerfile.
-5. Add a `results/` manifest mapping repository outputs to paper tables and figures.
-6. Add trained checkpoints or a script that downloads them.
-7. Add a `reproduce_paper.sh` script for end-to-end regeneration.

----

 ## Citation

 If you use this repository, please cite the associated paper.
-A `CITATION.cff.template` companion file is provided with this README draft; replace its placeholder metadata with the final author and venue information.

 ---

 ## Contact

-For questions about the code release, experiment organization, or artifact mapping, please contact the repository maintainer / corresponding author.
+For questions about the code release, experiment organization, or artifact mapping, please contact the repository maintainer.